1. About us

 5. How and why do we share your personal information?

 We may share your personal information with our offices, branches, in-house companies and associated partnerships due to, for example, our shared IT systems and/or cross jurisdictional working on a matter.
-We use third parties who provide services on our behalf and will share your information with them, for example a technology supplier may have access to your personal information when providing software support, or a company we use for a communications campaign may process the personal information of our contacts for us.
+We use third parties who provide services on our behalf and will share your information with them, for example a technology supplier may have access to your personal information when providing software support, or a company we use for a communications campaign or to host our events may process the personal information of our contacts or attendees for us.

 During the course of working with you or the organisation you work for we may use certain third party technology services to assist with our work on the matter.
 Where these services are integral to our work for you (for example, the use of word processing software provided by Microsoft and due diligence tools provided by Luminance, the AI software solution that we helped to develop), we deploy them as a matter of course.
 We also use various ancillary services, for example, software that is capable of effecting bulk data transfers or facilitating e-signatures and virtual completions.
-In all cases, the use of such services may require your personal information to be held in the cloud.
+In addition we make use of third party technology services that are more integral to the work we do, i.e. running the firm’s business.
+These services include, amongst other things, cloud security systems and subscription application services.
+The use of these integral and ancillary services may require your personal information to be held in the cloud on infrastructure managed by the relevant service provider.

-We may also have to share your personal information with regulators, government agencies, courts and other third parties.
+We may also have to share your personal information with regulators, government and enforcement agencies, courts and other third parties.

 We may share your personal information with third parties where: